How Solar+Storage Could Protect Multifamily Affordable Housing from Power Outages

 Instructor: Seth Mullendore, moderated by GreenHome Institute

-Seth Mullendore is a project manager for Clean Energy Group, where he serves as manager, analyst, and technical adviser for power systems, solar PV applications, and battery storage projects.
+Seth Mullendore is a project manager for Clean Energy Group (publishers of the “Resilience for Free” report), where he serves as manager, analyst, and technical adviser for power systems, solar PV applications, and battery storage projects.
 Seth works with policymakers and project developers on outreach and coordination of energy storage project development, and he provides research and reporting of energy storageSeth-395×600 technologies, policies, and supporting market structures.
 Prior to joining Clean Energy Group, Seth served as a Sustainable Energy Fellow with Union of Concerned Scientists and worked with Maine Clean Communities to help advance clean transportation initiatives in Maine.
 He has participated in a number of academic research projects directly related to renewable energy, energy storage, and energy equity.
 Seth holds a M.S. in Civil & Environmental Engineering from Stanford University, and a B.S. in Geosciences from the University of Southern Maine.

 - 1 Hour in State Architect / Builder License.
 GBCI Certified Green Professional (NARI & NAHB) AIA(HSW) AIBD

 - Understand how natural materials can be healthier for occupants and the environment when design and built right

 - Know where to find resources to safely build or add a strawbale addition

 - Be introduced to natural building materials and concepts to implement in your next project

 - Understand how incorporating more natural materials can improve the welfare for all